jsborjesson/jsborjesson.github.io/_posts/2017-06-05-implementing-equality-in-ruby.md

 ## eql?

-In Ruby, you can use any object as the key in a `Hash` (notice the capital H).
+In Ruby, you can use any object as the key in a `Hash` (note the capital H).

 ```ruby
 h = { "key" => "value" }